Skip to main content

 • validators that are in CL and requested to exit but not on exit and not requested to exit recently

-• target validators count
+• target type (soft/boosted) and target validators count

 NB: A validator can not be considered as delayed if it was requested to exit in last VALIDATOR_DELAYED_TIMEOUT_IN_SLOTS slots